CS491SeniorProjex/logbook/docs/logbooks/index.md

 - Set up the Aura Website (not design)
 - Created and published the logbook
 - Gave a tutorial about docesaurus (website you're browsing right now)
-- Deployed frontend and backend to two different servers
+- Deployed front-end and back-end to two different servers: Vercel & digitalocean
 - Found and worked on ML algorithms and datasets
+- Fixed the ML algorithms to get appropriate results
+- Assisted on front-end
+- Assisted on back-end

 ### Some of the resources
 - [Machine Learning Explained](https://mitsloan.mit.edu/ideas-made-to-matter/machine-learning-explained)
 - [Fake News algorithms](http://fakenews.research.sfu.ca/)
 - [Research Paper used in our project](https://arxiv.org/abs/1804.04128)